-Analysis showed consistency among GPM SLH V04, V05 and TRMM SLH V7A estimates over the coverage of TRMM/PR during a GPM and TRMM overlapping observation period (April-June 2014).
+Analysis showed consistency among GPM SLH V04, V05, V06 and TRMM SLH V7A, V06 estimates over the coverage of TRMM/PR during a GPM and TRMM overlapping observation period (April-June 2014).
 Note that:

-- 0. Vertical levels are changed from 19 levels to 80 levels. - 1.
-Shallow non-isolated echo has been classified as stratiform by rain type classification algorithm for TRMM/PR, but as convective by that for GPM/KuPR, affecting SLH estimates.
+- 0. Vertical levels are changed from 19 levels to 80 levels. - Shallow non-isolated echo has been classified as stratiform by rain type classification algorithm for TRMM/PR, but as convective by that for GPM/KuPR, affecting SLH estimates.
 To give consistent SLH estimates from GPM/KuPR with those from TRMM/PR, shallow non-isolated echo is classified as stratiform in GPM SLH V04. - 2.
 Differences of sampling between TRMM/PR and GPM/KuPR affect SLH estimates.
 The greater global coverage of the GPM Core Observatory (65°N/S) compared to the TRMM coverage (35°N/S) decreases sampling of GPM/DPR over the coverage of TRMM/PR, especially at around the satellite inclination latitudes of 35°N/S, affecting SLH estimates there. - 3.
 Retrieval for high mountains/winter mid-latitudes pixels will be developed. - 4.
-For tropical latent heating, due to the change of vertical levels from 19 levels to 80 levels, users are recommended to smooth the profile vertical for a few levels to avoid the spurious peak at around 0degC level.
+For tropical latent heating, due to the change of vertical levels from 19 levels to 80 levels, users are recommended to smooth the profile vertical for a few levels to avoid the spurious peak at around 0degC level. - 5.
+The tropical algorithm is sometimes applied at high latitudes in summer.
+In such cases, pixels to which the tropical algorithm are applied and those to which the midlatitude algorithm are applied are distributed disorderly.
+This problem will be fixed in future version.